Prevention is Key

 - Check your gear and clothing prior to getting into a vehicle or entering your home, ticks may hitchhike inside and pose a risk to you or other family members as they seek their meal.

-- Place outdoor exposed clothing directly into dryer on high heat for 20 minutes to kill any ticks that may be clinging to the fabric.
+- Prior to washing, place outdoor exposed clothing directly into dryer on high heat to kill any ticks that may be clinging to the fabric.
+Read more here.

 - Shower as soon as you come inside if you have been in tick habitat.

 - Avoid sleeping with your pets.
 As much as we love them, they can transport ticks onto your bed increasing your chance of a tick bite.

 - Control small mammal populations in and around your home.
 These animals can act as reservoir hosts and may increase your exposure to ticks and tick-borne diseases.

 Even if all prevention measures have been taken, you may still be bitten….

 If bitten, remove ticks promptly and properly!
 A tick may look like nothing more than a new freckle or speck of dirt.
 The sooner a tick is removed the less chance of disease transmission.
 Some diseases can be transmitted in just minutes others may take hours or days.
 Prompt and proper removal of ticks reduces your chance of contracting tick-borne diseases.
 And save the tick for identification and testing!